 Admission to the live event varies between £8.50 and £15, depending on the number of spectators in each car.
 Tickets for the live stream are £5.

 TicketCo is a cloud-based event payment company, with offices in Norway, the UK, and Sweden.
 TicketCo’s technology is designed to make event payments quick and easy.
-Its payment platform is integrated with its pay-per-view live streaming service TicketCo TV.
+Its payment platform is integrated with its pay-per-view live streaming service TicketCo Media Services.

 At TicketCo we have built our business on providing an easy to use digital platform for event organisers, artists, and venues to sell tickets and market their events.
 We have always been at the forefront of developing our own technology to adapt and provide a service and platform that is relevant in the digital age.